-- Emphasize the significance of your proposal persuasively, demonstrate the anticipated progress and scientific advancement your project likely to bring forth.
+- Emphasize the significance of your proposal persuasively, and demonstrate the anticipated progress and scientific advancement your project is likely to bring forth.

 - Create bio-sketches with all the mandatory segments of contribution, position, project support, and personal statement.

-- Provide qualification and distinction evidence for all the other investigators involved in research conduct.
+- Provide qualification and distinction evidence for all the other investigators involved in the research conduct.

-- Provide sufficient information for at least two interrelated projects, facilities, and management structure.
+- Provide sufficient information for at least two interrelated projects, facilities, and management structures.

-- Define core leader’s and principal investigator’s (PI) administrative duties and designations along with the detailed account of how it will contribute to the central focus of the entire project.
+- Define core leader and principal investigator’s (PI) administrative duties and designations along with a detailed account of how they will contribute to the central focus of the entire project.

 - Explain projects’ synergy as well as data management and coordination provisions.